-Afferent and efferent are words which you will come across, which are directional worlds.
-Messages sent in an affarent direction travel from the receptor cells to the CNS along afferent sensory neurons, and messages sent in an efferent direction travel from the CNS to the effector along efferent motor neurons.
+Afferent and efferent are words that you will come across, which are directional words.
+Messages sent in afferent direction travel from the receptor cells to the CNS along afferent sensory neurons, and messages sent in efferent direction travel from the CNS to the effector along efferent motor neurons.
 Just remember, afferent is arriving to the CNS, and efferent is exiting the CNS.

 How are stimuli detected in the nervous system?